B2B Social Media Strategies for Marketers

 Mobile matters enormously: 72% of LinkedIn activity happens on mobile devices.
 Format your content for vertical scrolling, keep opening hooks visible without clicking "see more," and test how carousels render on phone screens.

-Beyond LinkedIn: Other Platforms
+Beyond LinkedIn: Multi-Platform Strategy

 The 95-5 Rule: Reaching Future Buyers